-Aside from cigarette smoke, carpets are probably the worst potential polluters in the home, as they contain a host of environmental chemicals, including flame retardants, anti-stain ingredients, and volatile organic compounds, such as p-dichlorobenzene, a known carcinogen.
+The problem: Aside from cigarette smoke, carpets are probably amongst the worst of the top 10 toxins in the home, as they contain a host of environmental chemicals, including flame retardants, anti-stain ingredients, and volatile organic compounds, such as p-dichlorobenzene, a known carcinogen.
 As for the “new carpet smell” that so many homeowners are proud of, this is simply 4-Phenylcyclohexene, a by-product of a process used in carpet backing, and it has been linked to visual, nasal and respiratory problems.

 What to do?
 Swap fabric carpets for organic cotton, hemp or jute, or better yet, use ceramic tile or hardwood floors with natural rugs, such as Sonya Winner’s gorgeous ones.